keepworks/KWVerificationCodeView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-- iOS 8 or later
+- iOS 12 or later
 - Swift 5.0
-- Xcode 10.2 or later
+- Latest Xcode

 ## Installation